fizarasool27/Trinity/README.md

 The Chat Screen where we can send and receive messages

 ![WhatsApp Image 2020-05-21 at 6 42 10 PM](https://user-images.githubusercontent.com/34658516/82562896-c40e7100-9b93-11ea-9109-e5ff48b26769.jpeg)

 The Weather Screen

 ![WhatsApp Image 2020-05-21 at 6 42 19 PM](https://user-images.githubusercontent.com/34658516/82562898-c4a70780-9b93-11ea-9ddd-6aac7b2993b2.jpeg)

-ToDo list screen where we can add categories of our tasks.
+ToDo list screen where we can add categories of our tasks

 ![WhatsApp Image 2020-05-21 at 6 42 30 PM](https://user-images.githubusercontent.com/34658516/82562904-c4a70780-9b93-11ea-9d29-68a4a68231c7.jpeg)